-A wide variety of career opportunities are available to students who prepare for actual work situations through practical training in welding processes, blueprint reading and sketching.
+A wide variety of career opportunities are available to students who prepare for actual work situations through practical training in welding.

-Students in this program learn to weld in the four main welding positions on fillet welds and plate using several welding processes.
-This certificate prepares the graduate for employment in a variety of industrial and construction settings.
+Students in this program will learn the basic skills to weld in the four main welding positions using GMAW and SMAW welding processes.

 |WLD 102||Introduction to Welding||2.0|

 |WLD 105||Print Reading II||1.0|

 Students may begin this program in the fall, spring and summer semesters depending on booth availability.

 WLD courses are offered during days and evenings.

 Students who work alternating shifts are encouraged to enroll in the certificate program and to rotate between day and evening classes to fit his/her work schedule.

 Graduates can complete a Welding Diploma or an Associate Degree in Occupational Technology with completion of additional coursework.